chphuttipan/fip-molnupiravir-case-series-analysis/README.md

-# The efficacy of molnupiravir as a first-line drug for management of effusive form feline infectious peritonitis: A case series
+# The efficacy of molnupiravir in cats with effusive form feline infectious peritonitis
-การวิเคราะห์ข้อมูลสัตว์ป่วยที่มีภาวะ feline infectious peritonitis ภายหลังการรักษาด้วยยา molnupiravir ในช่วง 3 สัปดาห์
+## The case series analysis with Python contains steps:
+1. Import data and data cleaning (Pandas)
+2. Statistics analysis (Scipy)
+3. Data visualization (Matpotlib)